Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Samples Purification

 \subsection{ASV fine-tuning}

 To alleviate the negative effects of the SSLR models on genuine samples, we make a further attempt to fine-tune the ASV models to better fit with the data generated by passing genuine samples through the SSLR models.
 Specifically, we pass the training data $D$, the development set of Voxceleb1, into the SSLR models (9 SSLR-TCM models) to generate $\widetilde{D}$, and use the combination of $D$ and $\widetilde{D}$ to fine-tune the ASV models several epochs.
 The fine-tune epochs are 3 epochs and 6 epochs for r-vector and x-vector, respectively.
 After fine-tuning, the negative effects are obviously reduced and the GenEERs are 11.99\% and 8.29\% for 9 SSLR-TCM incorporating with the r-vector and x-vector systems, respectively.
-In the meantime, it is also observed that the purification performance on adversarial samples is as effective as the previous one without fine-tuning\footnote{For new manuscripts, the page limit is 13 pages.
-We can put the full result table in the revised version if the reviewers consider it necessary}.
+In the meantime, it is also observed that the purification performance on adversarial samples is as effective as the previous one without fine-tuning.